2 HPD officers shot at apartment complex on south side of Houston

 We will brief the community at 12:30 p.m. @memorialhermann https://t.co/zb01Ec608G

-ABC13's SkyEye is over the area, where several members of law enforcement have the complex surrounded.

 Initially, police reported that at least one officer had been shot.
-An ambulance was seen rushing to the hospital.
+An ambulance was seen rushing to Memorial Hermann Hospital, where a massive police presence is now outside.

+We know at least one officer is being treated there.
+One of the officers was shot in the arm and is expected to survive.

 Joe Gamaldi with the Houston Police Officers' Union also asked for thoughts and prayers.